|BCPVPA||Professional||President||2018 to 2020|

 |University of British Columbia||Post-Secondary||Sessional Tutorial Instructor||2004 to 2018|

 |Kootenay-Columbia||District Staff||Director of Technology||2004 to 2005|

 |Kootenay-Columbia||Professional||Chapter President||2007 to 2011|

 |British Columbia||Professional||Director||2013 to 2017|

 |British Columbia||Professional||President-Elect||2017 to 2018|

 A BIT ABOUT DAVID

-David is a champion for innovative learning environments that are student-centred, a sought after presenter, an enthusiastic but typically off-key singer and a believer in evidence-informed system processes.
-He is married to a master teacher, Christine, and they have three grown children who indirectly remind him daily of importance of maintaining a well-balanced professional and family life.
+David is a champion for innovative and student-centred learning environments; an in-demand presenter; an enthusiastic but typically off-key singer; and a believer in evidence-informed system processes.
+He is married to a master teacher, Christine, and together they have three grown children.